 Regardless of the surgery you have or will undergo, it can result in both physical and emotional changes that impact physical health, body image, and overall wellbeing.
 Breast Rehab can help with the many impacts of breast surgery by utilizing various therapies.

 Breast Rehab therapists can treat many issues that arise from breast cancer surgery.
 Physiotherapy, massage therapy, kinesiology and acupuncture provide both mobility and pain relief.
 Incision management and laser therapy prevent scar adhesion, while skin care prevents possible infection.
-Fitness—including cardio exercise, strength training, and flexibility—helps to improve range of motion and overall health, and aids in recovery
+Fitness—including cardio exercise, strength training, and flexibility—helps to improve range of motion and overall health, and aids in recovery.
+A well fitting bra or prosthesis helps accommodate your new breast shape, size, and feel, as well as skin and scar sensitivity.
+Psychotherapy can help support your mental health and emotional wellbeing throughout all stages of your cancer journey.

 Because we recognize that breast surgery affects you as a whole person, Breast Rehab offers a range of therapies and work with you to design an individual treatment plan to meet your specific needs.
 The language of breast surgery and its various options can be daunting.